manuelbieh/react-book/introduction/off-to-the-deep-end.md

 ![Our first React component in the browser](../.gitbook/assets/first-component.png)

 That does not look that complicated, does it?
-Let's go through the code one by one.
+Let's go through the code one step at a time.
 I have highlighted all the relevant parts in the code in bold.

 ```jsx
 class HelloWorld
 ```

 Here, we are giving a name to a child component.
 We have named our first component **HelloWorld.** You can name your components anything you like, but there is one rule to keep in mind: React components start with a capital letter.
-Using helloWorld as your component name would not be valid, HELLOWORLD, however, would be — albeit very rare to see in the wild.
+Using helloWorld as your component name would not be valid, HELLOWORLD, however, would be — albeit very rarely seen in the wild.

 Naming your components follows the **UpperCamelCase** convention.
-It is not unusual either to have long, self-explanatory names for your components. **UserNotificationView** is an entirely normal name, for example.
+It is not unusual to have long, self-explanatory names for your components — **UserNotificationView** is an entirely normal name, for example.

 ```jsx
 extends React.Component
 ```

 With this snippet, we're extending the internal React class `React.Component`.
 This transforms our own class into a component that we can use in React.
-Apart from `React.Component` there is also a `React.PureComponent` and a so-called _functional component_.
+Apart from `React.Component` there is also a `React.PureComponent` and a so-called _Functional component_.
 This is simply a JavaScript function that follows a particular pattern.
 We are going to look at both of these at a later stage, for now we can neglect them.

 ```jsx
 render()
 ```

 So far, our component only contains the obligatory `render()` method.
-This method is necessary to inform React how the component is displayed — we say "rendered".
+This method is necessary to inform React how the component is displayed — we say "rendered" in the React world.
 A component has to have a `return` value.
 This value can either be an explicit `null` value to show nothing \(but not `undefined`\), another **React element**, or from Version 16 onward, a **string** or **array**.

 In terms of an array, the array can include strings, numbers, React elements or `null` as values.
 The `render()` method **declaratively** describes the current state of our user interface.
 Everything that is included in our render method right after `return` is what the browser will display after rendering.